QUB-Planet-Lab/LSST_Solar_System_Plotting_Tools/README.md

 Brian Rogers, Niall McElroy,  and Meg Schwamb

 # Acknowledgements
-We thank the LSSTC Enabling Science Program for support.
+We thank the LSSTC Enabling Science Program and the Queen's University Belfast Astrophysics Research Centre Summer Internship program for support.